TAILOR-UoB/new_ways_of_publishing/booksource/introduction/open-courses.md

 data were defined by a consortium of scientists and organisations, and published in the journal Scientific Data {cite}`Wilkinson2016-so`.
-In STEM fields it is very common to share datasets with the students in order to better understand the teaching material.
+In STEM fields it is very common to share datasets with the students in order to better understand the training material.
 It is important to ensure that any data shared online in this manner is correctly licensed.
 The four principles that shape the acronym are: